Carl Heumann: Death

 Heumann was killed in a bombing raid in Chemnitz on 5 March 1945.
-Two of his children went to the USA after the Second World War, where many of his descendants live today.
+Two of his children went to the United States after the war, where many of his descendants live today.

-Legacy: provenance research and restitutions
+Legacy

 Several German museums are researching Heumann.
 In recognition of his persecution, the Kupferstich-Kabinett der Staatlichen Kunstsammlungen Dresden, the Stiftung Preußischer Kulturbesitz in Berlin and the Städtische Galerie im Lenbachhaus und Kunstbau München, among others, approached Carl Heumann's descendants in order to find a just and fair solution regarding the artworks from his collection.

 In 2020, the Staatlichen Kunstsammlungen Dresden (SKD) restituted three graphic works from the Kupferstich-Kabinett to Heumann's family.